klokane/loxy/README.md

 ### Implicit constructor

 Copy members of table to object.
-If there is setter for attribute, implicit constructor invoke them.
+If there is setter for attribute, implicit constructor will invoke it.
 You can avoid __setter invocation in constructor call__ by second parameter `false` to constructor

     C = object({
       a = 0,
       setA = function(self, a)
         self.a = a + 1
       end
     })

     local c1 = C()     -- empty constructor call